seuros/rails_app_version/README.md

-# RailsAppVersion
+# Rails AppVersion

-RailsAppVersion is a Ruby on Rails engine designed to easily manage and access your application's version and environment information.
+Rails AppVersion is a Ruby on Rails engine designed to easily manage and access your application's version and environment information.

 It allows for a seamless integration of versioning within your Rails application, providing a straightforward way to access the current application version and environment without hardcoding these values.

+This gem is exclusively build for Rails applications and is compatible with Rails 7.0 and above.

 ## Usage
 How to use my plugin.